Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Production of at a muon collider

-In the above $N_{jet}$ denotes the number of jets and as can be seen the typical jet multiplicity is large with $N_{jet}\ge 2-6$.
-Among the processes mentioned above, we particularly focus on the modes in which at least one RHN is generated from $\widetilde{R}^{\pm2/3}$/$\widetilde{R}^{\pm1/3}$ decay {or at least one is produced alongside $\widetilde{R}^{\pm2/3}$/$\widetilde{R}^{\pm1/3}$} and in the final state we have dimuons associated with multi-jets.
+In the above, $N_{\rm jet}$ denotes the number of jets and, as can be seen, the typical jet multiplicity is large with $N_{\rm jet}\ge 2-6$.
+Among the processes mentioned above, we particularly focus on the modes in which at least one RHN is generated from $\widetilde{R}^{2/3}$/$\widetilde{R}^{-1/3}$ decay {or at least one is produced alongside $\widetilde{R}^{2/3}$/$\widetilde{R}^{-1/3}$} and in the final-state we have dimuons associated with multi-jets.
 These modes serve as viable RHN production modes at the muon collider and can probe both sLQ and RHN.
-These channels have large cross sections and due to the presence of dimuon and at least four jets in the final state, they encounter a very small SM background.
-Note that, from the above, we ignore the channels with MET, as they are not accompanied with dimuons and hence they are not relevant for our study.
+These channels have large cross-sections and due to the presence of dimuon and at least four jets in the final-state, they encounter a very small SM background.
+Note that, from the above, we ignore the channels with missing transverse energy ($\slashed{E}_T$), as they are not accompanied with dimuons and hence they are not relevant for our study.
+Furthermore we also neglect the contribution from $\mu \mu d d$ final-state, as reconstruction of $N$ can make this contribution negligible.
 Therefore, the specific $\widetilde{R}_2$ production channels considered in our analysis for symmetric and asymmetric modes are the following: \\

 In the above equations, $\mu\mu$ denotes both the opposite-charge ($\mu^{\pm}\mu^{\mp}$) and same-charge ($\mu^{\pm}\mu^{\pm}$) dimuon pairs.
 Since our analysis does not impose any requirement on the relative charges of the muons, we remain agnostic to the charge combination.
-If one demands same-sign dimuon in the final state as the signal, the sensitivity will improve since typically the SM background for such signal is extremely small.
-Consequently, our sensitivity estimates are conservative. {Although there is a difference in jet multiplicity between symmetric and asymmetric mode, as shown in Eqs.~\ref{eq:finalsym} and \ref{eq:finalasymm}, our search strategy discussed in Section.~\ref{sec:6} is applicable for both the scenarios, and hence more generic.}
+If one demands same-sign dimuon in the final-state as the signal, the sensitivity will improve since typically the SM background for such signal is extremely small.
+Consequently, our sensitivity estimates are conservative. {Although there is a difference in jet multiplicity between symmetric and asymmetric modes, as shown in Eqs.~\eqref{eq:finalsym} and \eqref{eq:finalasymm}, our search strategy discussed in Section~\ref{sec:6} is applicable for both the scenarios, and hence more generic.}